tlh22/QGIS-Documentation/docs/training_manual/forestry/updating_stands.rst

 * Remove the :kbd:`forest_stands_1994.shp` layer.
 * Add the :kbd:`forest_stands_2012.shp` layer, located in the :kbd:`exercise_data\\forestry\\` folder.
-* Set the styling of this layer so that the polygons have no fill and the borders are visible.
+* Set the styling of this layer to be the same as given in 14.3.4. {need to set up link}

 .. figure:: img/stands_2012_1.png
    :align: center